 How to Use Your LinkedIn Profile as a Resume

 Think of your LinkedIn profile as an online resume.
-Like your resume, it should demonstrate your abilities, your work experience, and your education.
+Like your resume, it should demonstrate your abilities, work experience, and education.
 However, a LinkedIn profile can do even more than a traditional resume.
 It can include a photo of you, links to your work, references from colleagues and employers, and more.

 Know how to create a LinkedIn profile that acts like a resume, only better.
 With a strong profile, you increase your chances of impressing an employer.